wdi-sg/gitbook-2018/00-config-deployment/installfest/osx/readme.md

 }
 ```

-Save the file, close Sublime, and restart your terminal.
+Save the file, close Atom, and restart your terminal.

 Type `which psql` at which point should display